-Xinchen is a first-year PhD student in the ESPM department.
+Xinchen is a second-year PhD student in the ESPM department.
 His research interest lies primarily in the climate-biosphere interactions of the high-latitude areas.
 He is using remote sensing, models and observations in his studies.

 M.S. in global environmental change, Beijing Normal University